PROFILE-Ecuador's Correa: from boyhood leader to firebrand president

 By Eduardo Garcia and Brian Ellsworth

-QUITO, Feb 17 (Reuters) - Ecuador’s President Rafael Correa held his first cabinet meetings more than 35 years before he was elected.
+QUITO, Feb 11 (Reuters) - Ecuadorean President Rafael Correa held his first Cabinet meetings more than 35 years before he was elected.

-As an 8-year-old in the bustling port of Guayaquil, according to his brother, he would play head of state with friends who gathered around him to serve as ersatz ministers taking his orders.
+As an 8-year-old boy in the bustling port city of Guayaquil, according to his brother, he would play head of state with his friends who gathered around him to serve as ersatz ministers taking his orders.

 The innate charisma that he showed as a schoolboy has helped make Correa one of the Andean nation’s most popular presidents, celebrated as a champion of the poor by supporters from windswept highlands to sweltering Amazon jungle.